debops/debops/docs/ansible/roles/debops.rsyslog/unprivileged-tls.rst

 Grant access to private keys by additional groups
 -------------------------------------------------

-The debops.pki_ role that maintains the DebOps X.509 infrastructure, allows you to specify additional system groups, which should have access to the private keys.
+The :ref:`debops.pki` role that maintains the DebOps X.509 infrastructure, allows you to specify additional system groups, which should have access to the private keys.
 This should be configured before the role creates ths private keys, because the permissions are not enforced afterwards - this means that you